 ** During the fight itself, when the sirens sic their brainwashed slaves on him (including Jack), he refuses to hurt them and instead plays a loud song with his bagpipes to break the spell, unfortunately he needed both hands to do this leaving him defenceless when the Sirens [[OneWingedAngel merge together into a three headed serpant]] and tries to crush him to death.
 Even then he refuses to stop playing in order to keep everyone free which leads to Jack coming back to his senses and saving him in return.

-** When the adventure is done, they spend what is implied to be a very long time just laughing and reminiscing together - the kind of thing Jack barely while trapped in the future.
+** When the adventure is done, they spend what is implied to be a very long time just laughing and reminiscing together - the kind of thing Jack barely gets to do while trapped in the future.
 So much time, in fact, that they miss the boats off the island they're trapped on.

-* Early in Season 1, there's an episode in which Jack tries to rescue a fairy trapped in a magical orb, who will grant one wish in her lifetime.
+* There's an episode in which Jack tries to rescue a fairy trapped in a magical orb, who will grant one wish in her lifetime.
 He doesn't realize that what ''enters'' the orb cannot ''leave'' it, and gets his hand stuck with the fairy (who's trying to give him advice).
 She explains that he needs the control orb from the golem guardian, and Jack, after much butt-kicking, gets it.
 Before it expires, the golem looks at Jack's trapped hand and laughs.
 The fairy explains that the orb will only work with the control word, which only the recently-deceased golem knew, and "Now we'll never be free."
 Cue pained look from Jack, a moment of despair, and then:

 --> '''Jack''': I wish we were free.